ankyra/escape-docs/content/docs/quickstart/deploying.md

 ## Deploying by version

-Suppose our Test environment is looking good and we've received word that `quickstart/hello-world-v0.0.1` is good to go to Stage.
+Suppose our Test environment is looking good and we've received word that `quickstart/hello-world-v0.0.1` is ready to go to Stage.

-If we know exactly what version we want to deploy into our environment we can ask Escape to deploy it using the [escape run deploy](/docs/reference/escape_run_deploy)
+If we know exactly what version we want to deploy into our environment we can ask Escape to deploy it using the [escape run deploy](/docs/reference/escape_run_deploy/)
 command:

 ```